Welcome to SOA’s gallery of Ohio Archives Month posters!

 Let the Music Move You – 2010

 The 2010 Archives Month poster celebrated music in the archives.
-Images for the poster were provided by the Cleveland Public Library, Denison University Archives, Ohio Historical Society, the Sandusky Library, University of Cincinnati Archives, University Archives at Case Western Reserve University, and Wright State University Special Collections and Archives.
+Images for the poster were provided by the Cleveland Public Library, Denison University Archives, Ohio Historical Society, Ohio University Libraries, the Sandusky Library, University of Cincinnati Archives, University Archives at Case Western Reserve University, and Wright State University Special Collections and Archives.
 The poster was designed by Lisa Wood and Jillian Carney of the Ohio Historical Society.
 The full-size PDF version is also available.

 Taking A Stand: Abolition in Ohio – 2009